About Us

 GIS Specialist

-Jeff earned an undergraduate degree in Geography from the University of Colorado at Boulder, where he specialized in human geography, geographic information systems (GIS) and cartography.
+Jeff earned an undergraduate degree in Geography from the University of Colorado at Boulder, where he specialized in human geography, geographic information systems (GIS), and cartography.
 Since 2008 he has worked with GIS and mapping software extensively on a variety of spatial and temporal projects with teams from around the world.
-Jeff’s professional and creative approach to visualizing and digitizing unique datasets, explores our environmental relationships in Southeast Alaska through satellite imagery, digital elevation models (DEM’s) and culturally significant map layers.
+Jeff’s professional and creative approach to visualizing and digitizing unique datasets explores relationships through data modeling, map production, and producing culturally significant map layers.

 Jeff’s superpowers: